-Could you shop Aldi only?
-I shop Aldi occasionally for produce, milk, spices and eggs, but have never gone to the store expecting to buy my entire grocery list there.
+Could you shop at Aldi only?
+In the past few years, Aldi stores have GREATLY increased the amount of items they carry.
+I shop Aldi occasionally for produce, milk, spices and eggs, but in the past have never gone to the store expecting to buy my entire grocery list there.

 As a busy mom, spending way too long at the grocery store drives me nuts, and I love that Aldi is small enough that I can quickly get in and out of the store.
 And, if I forget an item at the checkout lane it doesn't take me too long to run back through the store to get what I missed.

 You can also choose Aldi Curbside Pickup in many locations now – saving you even MORE time!

 So I started looking closely and questioning if you could buy absolutely everything there?
 Here are the things I noticed . . .